0x192/universal-android-debloater/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Follow this template if you have an issue (do not make request)
+about: You have an issue
 title: ''
 labels: ''
 assignees: ''